arkime/arkime/README.rst

 Upgrading is easy if using the RPM/DEB files.

 * Download and install the latest version, pay attention to any special instructions
-* Many times you'll need to upgrade the database with ``/data/moloch/db/db.pl http://localhost:9200 upgrade``
+* You might need to upgrade the database with ``/data/moloch/db/db.pl http://localhost:9200 upgrade``
 * Restart the moloch capture and viewer processes

 If upgrading from source it is a manual process.